wilmixjemin8/CSLASH/README.md

 # CSLASH
 =========

-CSLASH(C/) is a High level programming language like C invented in JDollar  and  CDollar by wilmix jemin j.
+CSLASH(C/) is a High level programming language like C invented in JAS  and  CDollar by wilmix jemin j.

 It is Equivalent to C and C# and it is invented in year 2016.
 (Cslash)  is  invented  in CDollar technology.

  It  is   most Advanced  than  CDollar  language.

-CSLASH(C/)   is  the  part  of  Jdollar part2.

 Advantages:
 -----------